 Early medical treatment and interventions can improve thyroid function, growth, development and metabolism.
 Lifelong treatment and follow-up by specialists is necessary.

 Medical treatment, dietary management and transfusions are critical and needed lifelong.

 HEARING LOSS DISORDERS

 Hearing aids, cochlear implants or other services can help with creating the best management plan.
 Early interventions can improve the speech, language and social skills of affected children.

 IMMUNODEFICIENCY, PULMONARY OR MUSCULOSKELETAL DISORDERS

 Including Cystic Fibrosis, Severe Combined Immunodeficiences and Spinal Muscular Atrophy.
 Early detection is critical for prompt medical treatment, such as bone marrow transplantation, and better prognosis.

-Oreana tests for 142 genes and 106 Autosomal Recessive, Autosomal Dominant and X-Linked disorders.
+Oreana tests for 142 genes of Autosomal Recessive, Autosomal Dominant and X-Linked disorders.
 The disorders tested by Oreana are included in the 'Recommended Uniform Screening Panel', a list of disorders selected based upon the recommendations of the American College of Medical Genetics (ACMG) for newborn screening.
 Additional, clinically significant, manageable disorders were added to the Oreana panel.